Bertoldo Klinger: Return to Brazil and later life

-In 1913, together with Brasílio Taborda, Euclides Figueiredo, Estevão Leitão de Carvalho and other military officers, he helped found the magazine "A Defesa Nacional " (The National Defense), with the objective of spreading new ideas among the military as well as advocating for improvements in the Brazilian Army.
+In 1913, together with Brasílio Taborda, Euclides Figueiredo, Estevão Leitão de Carvalho, and other military officers, he helped found the magazine "A Defesa Nacional " (The National Defense), intending to spread new ideas among the military as well as advocate for improvements in the Brazilian Army.
 The strong influence of German military doctrine and his commitment to disseminating it in the Brazilian Army, led Klinger and others responsible for the magazine to be jokingly nicknamed "Young Turks", in a clear reference to the young Turkish military who, like those Brazilian soldiers, sought to revitalize their country's Army with the learning acquired in the German Army.
 At that magazine, he was chief editor.
 He also sometimes criticized the political decisions adopted by the government regarding the Army, for example, when the government made merely political indications in command, in addition to strongly criticizing the implementation of the French military mission in the reformulation of the Brazilian Army.

-With the 1924 Revolt, he was arrested on charges of collaborating with the rebellious lieutenants.
-His role in that episode is of great controversy among historians, since in that conflict he was also imprisoned by the rebel leaders on charges of treason to the movement.
-However, later on he confirmed his opposition to acting in the repression of that rebellion, which would later form the so-called Prestes Column, a guerrilla force founded by lieutenants who marched through the interior of the country, through the North and Northeast states, aiming at an armed revolution against the federal government and the Old Republic.
+With the São Paulo Revolt of 1924, he was arrested on charges of collaborating with the rebellious lieutenants.
+His role in that episode is of great controversy among historians since in that conflict he was also imprisoned by the rebel leaders on charges of treason to the movement.
+However, later on, he confirmed his opposition to acting in the repression of that rebellion, which would later form the so-called Prestes Column, a guerrilla force founded by lieutenants who marched through the interior of the country, through the North and Northeast states, aiming at an armed revolution against the federal government and the Old Republic.

-About the role of the then Major Klinger in that conflict, then Captain Juarez Távora, one of the members of the Prestes Column, wrote:
+Regarding the role of Major Klinger in that conflict, Captain Juarez Távora, a member of the Prestes Column, wrote: